Skip to content

 On the Tasting Mat:

-• Blue Note Crossroads Toasted French Oak Bourbon: From Blue River Distilling in Memphis, Tennessee, this 100-proof sourced high-rye bourbon (often cited as 36% rye, believed to come from a Kentucky distillery) is finished with two distinct toasted French oak stave types sourced from an artisan cooperage in central France.
-Named for the Robert Johnson legend, it delivers a creamy, oat-forward nose with hints of apricot, nectarine, and plantain, and a richer, fuller palate of baking spice, green apple, and juicy grape with drying tannins.
+• Blue Note Crossroads Toasted French Oak Bourbon: A 100-proof sourced high-rye Kentucky straight bourbon (frequently cited at 36% rye) from Blue River Distilling Company in Memphis, Tennessee, finished with two distinct types of toasted French oak staves sourced from an artisan cooperage in central France.
+Offers a creamy, oat-forward nose with light stone fruit, nectarine, and brandy-like character, with a rich, full-bodied palate delivering green apple, grape, and baking spice.
 Retails around $55.
-(00:39:17)
+(00:12:41)

 Full Transcript